Bachelor of Arts in Theatre - Sound for the Performing Arts

 The program allows students to focus efforts more towards technology, artistry or both.
 The major consists of core classes, specialized training and related electives.
 Upon completion, students may choose to enter sound related fields or pursue further graduate study towards careers in the entertainment industry.

-A new audio production studio and two new theatres in Purdue’s new Visual Performing Arts
+A newly upgraded audio production studio complements two theatres in Purdue’s Visual and Performing Arts

 recording studio featuring over 400 square feet of recording space with additional